-Prerequisite: ENG E101 and ART E121, GRA E230 and GRA E241.
+Prerequisite: ENG\ E101 and ART\ E121 and GRA\ E230.

-An introduction to multimedia production using MacroMedia Director.
-This course will introduce the concepts of multimedia production including terminology and tools, adding video and sound to multimedia movies, adding animation and adding interactivity to multimedia projects.
-Students will create multimedia projects by combining skills acquired in AR 226 and AR 229, particularly in the use of Adobe PhotoShop and Adobe Illustrator, with MacroMedia Director as well as other related software.
+An introduction to creating animation production using Macromedia Director.
+This course will introduce the concepts of multimedia production including terminology and tools, and adding video and sound to multimedia projects.
+Students will create multimedia projects by combining skills aquired in GRA\ E230 and GRA\ E241, particularly in the use of Adobe Photoshop and Adobe Illustrator, with Macromedia Director as well as other related software.

-COURSE DESCRIPTIONS BIOLOGY
+COURSE DESCRIPTIONS Biology

-BIO E105 Introduction to Biology 4 C.H.
-Previously: BI 107 Code S
+BIO\ E105 Introduction to Biology 4 CH

-Prerequisite: Satisfactory score on placement exam or a grade of "C" or higher in ENG E043.
+Prerequisite: Satisfactory score on placement exam or a grade of "C" or higher in ENG\ E043.